AndrewMcSwain/pmOS-writings/Readme.md

 Marketing is all about getting to know your users, learning about their lives and how to relate to them-- to essentially give them what they want and need.

-Marketing is am exercise in rational empathy.
+Marketing is an exercise in rational empathy.

-WHAT: *marketing is more than just commercials and selling.* marketing ≠commercialization.
-It is the eyes and ears of the operations.
+WHAT: *marketing is more than just commercials and selling.* marketing ≠ commercialization.
+It is the eyes and ears of the endeavor."

 +What is working?
 +What isn't working?